Seddryck/NBi/_documentation/query-parameter.md

 </settings>
 {% endhighlight %}

-### Overriding Parameters defined at the test-suite level
+### Overriding parameters defined at the test-suite level

 If a parameter is defined at the test-suite level and at the query level, the definition at the query level will be used.
 The value defined at the test-suite level will be overridden by the value provided at the query level.